tomorrowbiostasis/Biostasis-Backend/README.md

   For development and staging purposes to simplify monitoring and manual testing we use swagger documentation.
 To access swagger documentation simply start the application and go to [http://localhost:5000/swagger](http://localhost:5000/swagger).

   ## Software Overview:
-  If you want to get a complete understading about the software architecture of the application and how everything connected from the inside, you can **[Click Here](https://tomorrowbiostasis.github.io/Biostasis-Backend/compodoc/overview.html)** and visit our documentation built using [compodoc](https://compodoc.app/).
+  If you want to get a complete understading of the software architecture of the application and how everything is connected, you can **[click here](https://tomorrowbiostasis.github.io/Biostasis-Backend/compodoc/overview.html)** and visit our documentation built using [compodoc](https://compodoc.app/).

   The application consist of:
   - 10 Modules